-Time that would not qualify under the definition of PTO would include jury duty, bereavement leave, mandatory jury duty, and any paid company holiday.
+Time that would not qualify under the definition of PTO would include jury duty,

 In order to take PTO, a minimum of 2 weeks' notice must be given to the employee's supervisor, unless it is an emergency.
 Either way, the PTO must be approved by the employee's supervisor in advance.
 It is encouraged to give as much notice as possible when you are scheduling your PTO.